 Sadly, Alan lost his dear wife Ann-Jeanette in August 2019 after contracting malaria while here in Marloth Park.
 He struggled to survive, but Ann-Jeanette couldn’t overcome the ravages of the disease.
 With a solid emotional base and time to recover from such a heartbreaking loss, Alan has come out on the other side, full of hope for the future.
 He continues to write voraciously and share his gentle musings regularly on Facebook and in new books.

 When I wrote to Alan this morning asking to write about him in today’s post, he kindly wrote the following, quoted with his permission.

-“Hi Jessica.
+“Hi, Jessica.
 Wow!
 Instant international fame!!
 I have self-published three books.
 The first is an autobiography of what I thought was an unusual life until I met you and Tom!
-The second is titled “Memories of Paradise” written just before Covid when I thought I would never return to Marloth Park because of the danger of malaria.
+The second is titled “Memories of Paradise,” written just before Covid when I thought I would never return to Marloth Park because of the danger of malaria.

-“The third book is “Marloth Park – a User’s Guide” which is still available at both supermarkets in Marloth Park and at Daisy’s Den.
+“The third book is “Marloth Park – a User’s Guide” which is still available at both supermarkets in Marloth Park and Daisy’s Den.
 There are more copies of those last two printed and on their way to the park.
 I will reprint the first book “abNormal” – the Holmes family story once I’ve given it a re-edit and cleanup.

-My current book, ready for the printers next week, is titled “Musings and Memories” and is a collection of writings expressing my (rather controversial) views on life and people.
+My current book, ready for the printers next week, is titled “Musings and Memories” and is a collection of writings expressing my (somewhat controversial) views on life and people.
 It will be on sale in time for Valentine’s day (that’s the plan!).
-All the books are available direct from me in hard copy, or very soon as a pdf for a much lower price than the printed versions.
+All the books are available directly from me in hard copy, or very soon as a pdf for a much lower price than the printed versions.
 Thank you for the exposure!”

 To order books or chat with Alan, he can be reached at the following: